 The days of the high-risk merchant being left out in the dark are coming to an end!
 When it comes to your business, credit card fraud can be a frustrating experience!
+Lean more about safeguarding your business from cyber fraud here.
 More often than not, your business bears the weight of preventing fraudulent transactions in the first place.
 Does your business have standard operating procedures when it comes to accepting electronic payments?
 We hope the information relayed here helps with piecing one together if not.

 Pay Attention to Shipping and Billing Address Differences

 e-Commerce merchants carry a heavy burden to validate a transaction before sending out a product.
 A quick and easy check is to confirm the credit card billing address matches the shipping address.
 This can be a vital review when expedited shipping is involved!
 For those transactions with differing addresses, trust your gut and thoroughly review any order with a high quantity or dollar amount.
 The majority won’t mind receiving a quick call to confirm an order and many see it as an excellent customer service procedure.